azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

     </b>
 </div>

-And once you have them in vscode then you can refactor the parameters and variables to meet your requirements, or update a resources sections to a newer API version.
+And once you have them in VS Code then you can refactor the parameters and variables to meet your requirements, or update a resources sections to a newer API version.

 Note the cleartext password in the parameter file.
 This does not follow our best practices for secure strings when you are deploying using parameter files.
 More in that in lab 3.